Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Introduction

 On the other hand, the analysis of the efficiency of such preconditioners depends on an accurate spectral and singular value analysis of the original matrices and matrix sequences and of the preconditioned ones.
 In this direction, having in mind the Toeplitz setting in the complex case, we need precise localization results, a study of the extreme spectral/singular value behavior, and an asymptotic study of the Weyl eigenvalue and singular value distributions of Toeplitz matrix sequences with quaternion entries, using the specific features of quaternion matrix theory; see \cite{zhang_quaternions_1997,rodman_topics_2014}.
 The asymptotic and analytic study of the quaternion Toeplitz spectrum parallels the theory of canonical-eigenvalue computations \cite{mackey_quat_eig_1995} and modern quaternion low-rank/SVD analysis \cite{song_ding_ng_lowrank_2021,huang_jia_li_rcg_qsvd_2025}.

 More concretely, our aim is to develop an asymptotic spectral and singular value distribution theory for multilevel block quaternion Toeplitz sequences generated by Fourier transforms along a single-axis, and an approximation framework (that is, the approximating class of sequences (a.c.s.) theory) that helps to make the approximation theory of quaternion matrix sequences as systematic as in the complex case.
 Even though this step is far from trivial, we look at it as the first task for treating more general problems where there are locally varying coefficients.
-In fact, the goal is to build the quaternion counterpart of the systematic asymptotic spectral and singular value theory of the complex generalized locally Toeplitz (GLT) framework \cite{garoni_Toeplitz_2017,garoni_multilevel_2018,GLTblock2}.
+In fact, \val{a more advanced} goal is to build the quaternion counterpart of the systematic asymptotic spectral and singular value theory of the complex generalized locally Toeplitz (GLT) framework \cite{garoni_Toeplitz_2017,garoni_multilevel_2018,GLTblock2}.
 We believe that developing such theoretical machinery would represent a strong tool that could accelerate this emerging field.

 The two main problems we face when developing quaternion spectral theory are well known: the noncommutativity of the quaternion algebra, which makes left and right actions genuinely different, and a theory of eigenvalues that is substantially different from the case of complex-valued matrices.
-Some intuitive solutions to these problems, which we adopt, are to analyze complex slices, $\CC_{\I}$ separately and to use the ``symplectic embedding'' trick introduced by Lee \cite{lee_quaternion_1947} for many problems related to the properties of quaternions; see also \cite{jacobson1974basic}.
+Some intuitive solutions to these problems, which we adopt, are to analyze complex slices, \val{$\CC_{\I}$, $\I$ being the standard imaginary unit of the complex field $\CC$ and also one of the units of the quaternions,} separately and to use the ``symplectic embedding'' trick introduced by Lee \cite{lee_quaternion_1947} for many problems related to the properties of quaternions; see also \cite{jacobson1974basic}.
 Beyond the applications we suggest, quaternion models also appear in control, collective dynamics, discrete geometry, and computational number theory.
 This further motivates the development of a robust spectral and matrix theory over $\HH$ \cite{fu_kou_wang_control_2023,degond_collective_2018,solymosi_swanepoel_incidence_2008,kv_quat_orders_2010,kv_corrigendum_2012}.